nicosuave/wizard/README.md

-# 🧙‍♂️ DuckDB Wizard - Natural Language Data Queries
+# DuckDB Wizard

 Did you ever want to `SELECT * FROM clean_data_you_think_exists`?
 Well, now you can!

+A DuckDB extension that lets you query any data using natural language.

 > ⚠️ **WARNING: HIGHLY EXPERIMENTAL** ⚠️
 >